-Impacts of the Issue
+Impacts of the Issue Coastal Management Issues

-The impact of shoreline protection and the protection of submerged lands is paramount to the continued quality of life, and perhaps even the survival of Palm Beach.
-This topic has broad implications from social, economic, and environmental points of view.
+The protection of shoreline and submerged lands is paramount to the continued quality of life of Palm Beach. , and perhaps even the survival of Palm Beach.
+This topic has broad implications from social, economic, and environmental points of view implications.
 The issue is not new to Palm Beach since the Town has been dealing with beach nourishment and environmental protection issues for years.
-Additionally, the recreational opportunities afforded by the Town's beaches and natural areas constitute the economic foundation for the living environment.
+Additionally, the The recreational opportunities provided by the Town's beaches and natural areas constitute the economic foundation for the living environment.
 It is anticipated that the issues outlined in this section will Coastal management and shoreline protection will continue to receive the highest level of priority from the Town Council.

-As such, the Town's Comprehensive Plan and Zoning Code provide guidance as to the status of submerged lands located within the Town limits.
+The Town's Comprehensive Plan and Zoning Code provide guidance as to the status of submerged lands located within the Town limits.
 Submerged land beyond the physical shoreline of Lake Worth and the Palm Beach Inlet within the Town's corporate limits has a future land use designation of Conservation and no land development or redevelopment is allowed.
 This prohibition does not preclude Palm Beach County, Florida Inland Navigation District or the Army Corp of Engineers from creating spoil islands that would be designated Conservation on the Town's Future Land Use Map.
 Historically, since 1960 (Ordinance No. 3-60, prior to the Comprehensive Plan, as defined by the 1975 Growth Management Act, the Town's land development regulations have not allowed structures, other than docks, to be constructed over the waters of Lake Worth.
 The Town will continues to vigorously enforce these regulations.